MachineLemonade/docs/v0.10/kubepodoperator.md

 To pull images from a Private Registry on Astronomer Cloud, follow the guidelines below.

-1. Pull a `dockerconfigjson` file with your existing Docker credentials by following [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).
+**1.** Pull a `dockerconfigjson` file with your existing Docker credentials by following [this Kubernetes guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials).

 The command will look something like: